rust-lang/book/src/ch02-01-guessing-game-tutorial.md

 You guessed: 6
 ```

 All right!
-Our first part is done: we can get input from the keyboard,
+Our first part is done: we can get input from the keyboard and then
-and then print it back out.
+print it back out.

 # Generating a secret number